Where are we now?

 Work began on the £1.5bn scheme in November 2016 and the new road is due to open by the end of 2020, with some work (such as the removal of Huntingdon viaduct) continuing beyond that.
-Once complete, the project will boost the local economy and cut up to 20 minutes off journeys.

 Read the latest newsletter.